ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

     remove
-      Removes all message scope systems from the profile.
+      Set to :literal:`true` to remove all message scope systems from the profile (NOMSCOPE).

-      This sets the profile to have no message scope (NOMSCOPE).

-      This option is mutually exclusive with :emphasis:`add` and :emphasis:`delete`.
+      This option is mutually exclusive with :emphasis:`msg\_scope.add` and :emphasis:`msg\_scope.delete`.

       | **required**: False
-      | **type**: list
+      | **type**: bool
-      | **elements**: str

     delete
-      Deletes specific systems from the message scope list.
+      List of specific systems to delete from the message scope list (DELMSCOPE).

-      This removes only the specified systems from the existing list (DELMSCOPE).
+      This does not clear the entire list unless all listed systems are specified.

-      This option is mutually exclusive with :emphasis:`add` and :emphasis:`remove`.
+      This option is mutually exclusive with :emphasis:`msg\_scope.add` and :emphasis:`msg\_scope.remove`.

       | **required**: False
       | **type**: list